tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

             fs = fss.createFilesystem("my.file.system");
         }

->

 __APSFilesystem createFilesystem(String owner) throws IOException__

->  Creates a new filesystem for use by an application or service.
-Where on disk this filesystem resides is irellevant.
+Creates a new filesystem for use by an application or service.
+Where on disk this filesystem resides is irrelevant.
 It is accessed using the "owner", and will exist until it is removed.

 _Parameters_

 > _owner_ - The owner of the filesystem or rather a unique identifier of it.
-Concider using application or service package.
+Consider using application or service package.

 _Throws_